jdlph/Path4GMNS/README.md

 ```

 ### *Find Shortest Paths for All Individual Agents*
-Path4GMNS is capable of calculating and constructing the (static) shortest path for each individual agent.
-Individual agents will be firstly set up using the aggregated travel demand between each OD pair within find_path_for_agents() on its first call.
+Path4GMNS is capable of calculating and constructing the (static) shortest paths for all agents.
+First, individual agents will be set up within find_path_for_agents() on its first call using the aggregated travel demand between each OD pair.

 ```python
 import path4gmns as pg